A man writing on a notebook

 Fuel for the vehicle: to keep it cheap, travel long distances in the winter when fuel prices are lower.

-Fuel for cooking and heating: it varies greatly from place to place.
+Fuel for cooking and heating varies greatly from place to place.
 A larger propane tank costs more to refill but lasts longer than butane.
-Also, consider alternatives such as alcohol.
+Consider alternatives such as alcohol.
+When using propane heating, check the CO level in your van to avoid dangerous and noxious fumes.

-Auto insurance: the most cost-effective option out there is Roamly – van life insurance.
-They offer specialized coverage for full-time van dwellers.
-Otherwise, check out the RV insurance from Progressive, State Farm, and Geico for a comprehensive package that covers both your van and the possessions in it.
-These cost between $60 – $200 per month.
+Auto insurance: The most popular and cost-effective option is Roamly’s van life insurance.
+It offers specialized coverage for full-time van dwellers.
+Otherwise, check out RV insurance from Progressive, State Farm, and Geico for a comprehensive package that covers your van and its possessions.
+These cost between $60 and $200-plus per month.

 Personal expenses